hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Books covering acoustics

 Despite the relatively few physicists who work in acoustics in recent decades, a surprisingly large number of the key books in the field have been written by physicists.
 Lord Rayleigh's 19th century classic *Theory of Sound* ranks first among these.
-As this topic deserves a separate page of its own, which is beyond the scope of my present efforts, I will not attempt to list such books here.
+(Rayleigh also won the 1904 Nobel Prize in Physics.)
+As acoustics deserves a separate page of its own, which is beyond the scope of my present efforts, I will not attempt to list such books here.
 Let it suffice to mention the names of illustrious authors such as Leo Beranek, Eugene Skudrzyk, Philip M. Morse and K. Uno Ingard, Allan D. Pierce, David T. Blackstock, and Thomas D. Rossing.
 Also worthy of mention is the workhorse text by
 Kinsler/Frey/Coppens/Sanders and the textbook by Berg and Stork.